Your Rights in Defective Products Cases

 - Twice the value for economic damages as found by the jury; or

 - An amount equal to the non-economic damages found by the jury, up to a maximum of $750,000.

 The dedicated Houston defective product attorney Charles J. Argento can help you maximize your available damages to ensure that you get the compensation you are owed and that the people responsible for your injury pay for the harm they have caused.

 Help is Available after a Defective Product Injury in Houston

-For assistance getting the damages you deserve after being injured by a dangerous product in Texas, contact Houston product liability attorney Charles J. Argento for a free consultation at 713-225-5050.
+For assistance getting the damages you deserve after being injured by a dangerous product in Texas, contact Houston product liability attorney Charles J. Argento & Associates for a free consultation at 713-225-5050.